Reasonable Effectiveness of Random Weighting: A Litmus Test for Multi-Task Learning: Abstract

 \section{Abstract}

-Multi-Task Learning (MTL) has achieved great success in various fields, however, how to balance different tasks to avoid negative effects is still a key problem.
-To achieve the task balancing, there exist many works to balance task losses or gradients.
-In this paper, we unify eight representative task balancing methods from the perspective of loss weighting and provide a consistent experimental comparison.
-Moreover, we surprisingly find that training a MTL model with random weights sampled from a distribution can achieve comparable performance over state-of-the-art baselines.
-Based on this finding, we propose a simple yet effective weighting strategy called Random Loss Weighting (RLW), which can be implemented in only one additional line of code over existing works.
-Theoretically, we analyze the convergence of RLW and reveal that RLW has a higher probability to escape local minima than existing models with fixed task weights, resulting in a better generalization ability.
-Empirically, we extensively evaluate the proposed RLW method on six image datasets and four multilingual tasks from the XTREME benchmark to show the effectiveness of the proposed RLW strategy when compared with state-of-the-art strategies.
+Multi-Task Learning (MTL) has achieved success in various fields.
+However, how to balance different tasks to achieve good performance is a key problem.
+To achieve the task balancing, there are many works to carefully design dynamical loss/gradient weighting strategies but the basic random experiments are ignored to examine their effectiveness.
+In this paper, we propose the Random Weighting (RW) methods, including Random Loss Weighting (RLW) and Random Gradient Weighting (RGW), where an MTL model is trained with random loss/gradient weights sampled from a distribution.
+To show the effectiveness and necessity of RW methods, theoretically we analyze the convergence of RW and reveal that RW has a higher probability to escape local minima, resulting in better generalization ability.
+Empirically, we extensively evaluate the proposed RW methods to compare with twelve state-of-the-art methods on five image datasets and two multilingual problems from the XTREME benchmark to show RW methods can achieve comparable performance with state-of-the-art baselines.
+Therefore, we think that the RW methods are important baselines for MTL and should attract more attentions.